MarxFoods.com All Prices Include Shipping!

 To help ensure a moist, tender result, kangaroo meat can be barded, (wrapped with bacon or pancetta) which will release moisturizing fat as it cooks and impart a little extra smokiness.
 When the kangaroo is done cooking, the bacon can be served with it or removed for some other use.

-Kangaroo is also good marinated, as long as the marinade’s flavors are kept on the subtle side so its true flavor still shines through.
+Kangaroo is also good marinated, as long as the marinade’s flavors are kept on the subtle side so the meat's flavor still shines through.

-Kangaroo meat is best left to rest (covered) after cooking to redistribute the juices into the muscle.
+Kangaroo meat is best left to rest (covered) after cooking so the juices can thicken & won't run out when it's sliced.
 The amount of time it should rest varies depending on the size of the pieces of meat.
-Whole leg muscle roasts will need at least 10 minutes.
+Whole leg muscle roasts will need at least 15 minutes.

 Flavors that work well with other game meats (particularly venison) are often used with kangaroo.
 For example: juniper berries, garlic, thyme, bacon, pancetta, berries (try wild huckleberries!), red wine, and port.